In the past few year the world has become more and more agile.

-If waterfall had a mantra, it might be something along the lines: shortcuts make long delays (as wisely put by Pippin in The Fellowship of the Ring).
+On the other hand, If waterfall had a mantra, it might be something along the lines: shortcuts create long delays (as wisely put by Pippin in The Fellowship of the Ring).
 Waterfall enforces rigid planning and well defined work breakdown structure (WBS).

 Okay, great, go agile and iterate like there’s no tomorrow?

 Yes, well, agile comes with its set of weak spots too.
 Since it allows its backlog to change, without robust documentation and control, it is susceptible to scope creep, and some say constant additions of features actually degrade user experience.
 And perhaps most importantly, agile doesn’t scale so well.
 It shines brightest in smaller projects, but big projects and large teams are better off with a more systematic approach .

 There have been some major factors that contributed to the rising popularity of Hybrid:

 - Uncertainty and complexity – PMI’s 2018 Pulse of the Profession survey notes that the percentage of projects with high complexity is on the rise.
 It’s risen from 35% in 2013 to 41% in 2018.

 - Competitive markets – In today’s market you need to anticipate competitive issues and influences to ensure you always have a proactive plan and strategy in order to stay ahead of the game.

 - High client expectations – Personalization, ease and speed are what most clients have come to expect, even with large scale projects.

 The solution?
 Waterfall Agile Hybrid!